 - Demonstrates thoughtful reflection about service in light of Benedictine Values and/or Catholic Social Teaching

 Typically each year one First Year Johnnie, one Sophomore Johnnie, one Junior Johnnie, and one Senior Johnnie will be chosen to receive this award.
 Each Man of Extraordinary Service will receive a $2,500 award for their demonstrated commitment to service.
 Note: Students may only receive this award once during their time at SJU.

 The Selection Process

-Early in the spring semester, a call for nominations is issued to CSB/SJU students, staff, and faculty.
+Early in the spring semester, a call for nominations is issued to CSB/SJU students, staff, faculty, and the monastic communities.

 After being nominated, the students will be required to write one 300 - 700 word essay collectively answering the following questions:

-Nominees must also submit a copy of their résumé listing their service experience in the following three catagories: Self-Initiated, Academic, and Work.
+Nominees must also submit a copy of their résumé listing their service experience in the following three categories: Self-Initiated, Academic, and Work.